solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 const umi = createUmi(clusterApiUrl("devnet"));
 ```

+The above code initializes an empty Umi instance and connects to the devnet
+cluster with no signer or plugin attached.

-Next we have to attach a signer to our Umi instance
+After we have done this we will add in imports then attach a signer to the Umi
+instance

 ```typescript
 import { clusterApiUrl } from "@solana/web3.js";